vivienneobrien/search-anything/README.md

 # Search Anything

-> An API to search for almost everything
+> An API to search for almost everything.
+This project was recreated using only React.js here https://github.com/vivienneobrien/search-anything-final

 ## How